AlexisNP/leim-maps/README.md

 > [!IMPORTANT]
 > As of writing this, it appears Zoomify Unlimited Converter (which is what I used) is not available on Linux or for download anymore

+### Enabling features
+Some features are able to be toggled on and off.
+If you don't use multiple languages, or if you don't want the custom markers, you can disable them in the .env file.
+By default, all of them are true.

 ## Contributing
 I'm not currently accepting pull-requests for this project, but if you have a suggestion, feel free to contact me !